beth-panx/JB4A-SDK-iOS/index.md

 layout: default
 title: "README"
 ---

-#Journey Builder for Apps iOS Documentation		+#Journey Builder for Apps iOS SDK
+#Journey Builder for Apps iOS Documentation

 This documentation has moved.
-Please update your links and use:		+This is the documentation for the Salesforce Marketing Cloud Journey Builder for Apps iOS SDK which can be found on here:<br/>
+Please update your links and use:

 <a href="https://salesforcefuel.github.io/JB4A-SDK-iOS" target="_blank">JB4A iOS SDK Documentation</a><br>